Lauwed/io-code-source/README.md

 - The file `commands.py` contains the different commands for the Arduino. **WIP**
 - The file `results.html` contains temporarily the HTML page that the script is scraping.
 - The file `scraping.py` is the script test for scraping a page.

+## Troubleshooting
+### If you have problems with virtual environment or file problems, please try first to delete the `env` **folder**, then follow this guide : [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)